gradle/gradle/design-docs/managed-component-model.md

 - Add `ModelReportIntegrationTest.extensible types internal views properties are not displayed on the report` that register customs binaries, components and languages all having internal views and assert their internal properties are not present in the report
+- Add `ModelReportIntegrationTest.extensible types internal views properties display on the report when requested` that do the same as the test above but requires the model report to show all hidden elements and types and assert their presence in the report

 ### Implementation